Joe Hasham

-Joseph Christopher Hasham (جو هشام) (born 10 October 1949, Tripoli, Lebanon) is a Lebanese-born artistic director, based in Malaysia, he is a former actor who became famous in Australia in the 1970s through his role of dependable and decent gay lawyer Don Finlayson in television soap opera Number 96.
+Joseph Christopher Hasham (جو هشام) (born 4 September 1948, Tripoli, Lebanon) is a Lebanese-born Malaysian based artistic director, actor, director and writer, he is a former radio and TV actor who was previously based in Australia and in the 1970s became notable through his role of dependable and decent gay lawyer Don Finlayson in television soap opera Number 96.

-He subsequently worked in video post-production and currently works as a theatre entrepreneur and commercial producer alongside his wife Faridah Merican.
+He subsequently emigrated to Malaysia in 1984, where he has worked on stage, video post-production and as a theatre entrepreneur, writer and director and commercial producer alongside his wife Faridah Merican.